Last Updated on

 Sugar is hard to let go, but the consequences of consuming it will at least make you reconsider your choice.
-Everyone loves kids and kids love sweets.
-This is the very reason that people offer tempting sweets to kids that make them happy.
+Kids love sweets and handing them a sweet is an easy way to calm them down.
 But, how much is too much is the question here.
-Sugar is important to consume but to what extent, should be known.
+Sugar is important to consume, but to what extent should be known.

 What is Sugar?

 Sugar generally appears white in colour, and it is scientifically known as sucrose, a compound that is made from hydrogen, carbon, and oxygen.

 There are a number of forms in which sugar is available, such as:

 1. White Table Sugar